decred/dcrdocs/docs/privacy/cspp/overview.md

 ## Benefits

 The implementation of the CSPP mixnet did not require changing the consensus rules.
 It is an opt-in implementation that  obfuscates ownership of DCR coins with out requiring any modifications to the consensus rules.
-A non-opt-in system would be much more complex.

 Other privacy implementations like zk-SNARKS and Ring Signatures provide substantial privacy, but impede the network from dropping historical transactions from their full nodes, a process also known as pruning.
 The CSPP mixnet does not have this effect on the blockchain and pruning remains possible.
 Pruning the blockchain reduces its size, which makes it easier to download and replicate.

 At the same time, the CSPP mixnet presents a much simpler solution that is based on common cryptographic primitives and finite field arithmetic.
-It is simpler and more DoS resistant than [TumbleBit](https://eprint.iacr.org/2016/575.pdf), which was initially planned and developed,but dropped because of its vulnerability to Denial-of-Service attacks.
+It is simpler and more DoS resistant than [TumbleBit](https://decred.org/research/heilman2016.pdf), which was initially planned and developed,but dropped because of its vulnerability to Denial-of-Service attacks.

 ---